|Certificate in PDP for Middle Leaders in Schools|

 Middle Leader in Action

-This course aims at developing participants’ understanding and acquiring the practical strategies and the skills necessary to enhance their day to day duties.
+This course aims at developing participants’ understanding and acquiring the practical strategies and the skills necessary to enhance their day to day duties, including continuous professional development and teacher standard, legal aspect of education, crises management and intervention, knowledge management and transfer, complaint management and conflict resolution, team role and team building etc.

 Management of Human and Financial Resources